Artist

 It's interesting to say that the Akarma issue includes two tracks (Rosa and Il guardiano della valle) from an album by Beppe Palomba called A Rosa, a Giovanna e alle altre, issued by Mizar in 1972, on which some of the band members played.
 The album includes only short songs in a singer-songwriter style and these two extracts are the best cuts.

-The Bauhaus CD has been released by Akarma with a hard mini-LP gatefold cover containing an illustrated booklet.
+Stairway to Escher by Bauhaus was originally released by Akarma on CD with a hard mini-LP gatefold cover containing an illustrated booklet.
 The limited pressing issue is now difficult to find.

 No counterfeits nor other foreign issues exist.